 What is a DBA?

 A ‘DBA’ is an arrangement whereby the payment of our fees depends upon the success of the claim.
 This means that if the case is won or settlement terms are agreed, we would be paid by taking a percentage of the compensation that you are awarded, or in the event of reinstatement, a pre-agreed fee.
 An employment DBA is sometimes referred to as a “no win, no fee” agreement, meaning that we are sharing the risk of your litigation with you, providing that you adhere to the terms of our agreement.
-Please note: before deciding whether to proceed with a ‘DBA’ arrangement, we offer free initial case assessments ordinarily in the region of 30 minutes.
+Please note: before deciding whether to proceed with a ‘DBA’ arrangement, we offer a free initial case assessment in the region of 10-15 minutes.

 Other DBA fees

 Other fees can be referred to as ‘disbursements’.
 Disbursements are costs related to your matter that are payable to third parties, such as barristers’ fees.
 We would instruct a barrister to represent you at any hearings.
 Barristers’ fees can vary significantly depending on the experience of the instructed barrister and the complexity of your case.
 We would always ask you to pay money on account for disbursements before we incur them, which is our firm policy.
 This is something you can discuss with one of our employment solicitors, as they’ll be able to explain more about how the agreement works.